Excellent or Praiseworthy is posted on Monday and Thursday nights.

 “Love bears all things, believes all things, hopes all things, endures all things. . . .
 Love never fails.” — 1 Corinthians 13:7-8

-It’s Valentine’s Day, 2008.
-I wanted to wait for this special day to share with you a tender (yet powerful) story of a young Christian couple who kept their marriage strong and vibrant during World War II.
-Married for two days, they were separated by active duty for three and a half years (he on the front lines in
+Because we are approaching Valentine’s Day, which has its challenges and opportunities during deployment, I want to share with you a tender (yet powerful) story of a young Christian couple who kept their marriage strong and vibrant during World War II.
+Married for two days, they were separated by active duty for three and a half years (he on the front lines in Germany and she serving in the Pacific, in Papua New Guinea).
+When I met them in 1990, they had been married for almost fifty years.
+They went on, from that point, to live and love together another 10 years before he passed away.
+Recently I sat down with Louise, now living with her daughter and son-in-law, and recorded her story.

 Intrigued by her courageous story, I had to ask several key questions that evening: